Friends of Radipole Park & Gardens

 Community orchard comes into fruit!

-This most recent project came about following a very generous donation of £500 from a committee member, Denis Williams.
-Working with Weymouth Town Council’s Parks Section, it was decided that the money would contribute towards creating an orchard that the community will not only help to plant but can also enjoy picking the fruit in the future.
+This project came about following a very generous donation of £500 from a committee member, Denis Williams.
+Working with Weymouth Town Council’s Parks Section, it was decided that the money would contribute towards creating an orchard that the community not only helped to plant but can also be enjoyed by picking the fruit.

-On top of the original donation, the Friends Group also invested £500 to the project and the Council has undertaken all the preparatory work for the project.
+On top of the original donation, the Friends Group invested £500 to the project and the Council undertook all the preparatory work.
 The group also approached the Woodland Trust who provided a number of Whips to produce a protective hedgerow alongside the trees.